 Make sure that everyone is clear about what is being measured

-There are a number of people involved in a thought leadership programme, including internal experts, marketers, and senior managers who are sponsoring the programme.
+There are a number of people involved in a thought leadership programme.
+They could include internal experts, marketers, and senior managers who are sponsoring the programme.
 All these groups need to be clear about the objectives of the programme, and also what is being measured.
 It is worth taking time to get agreement among your stakeholders to avoid problems later.